 Double Decker Bus

-We’re going to start with another double D that is the famous Red Double Decker buses.
+We’re going to start with another double D that is the famous Red Double Decker bus.
 The very first bus route was established in 1829 but was a horse-drawn vehicle which ran just four times a day.
 Red buses arrived in 1907 when the company that owned them wanted to make them stand out from their rivals.
 Today all the 8,600 red buses are run by London Transport over 700 routes.
 Some of them operate 24 hours a day, and the fare to travel right across London is still a very reasonable £1.50.
 The current bus design is by the same man who designed the Olympic Cauldron for the London 2012 Summer Games.

 Number 10 Downing Street

-The most famous front door in the country, the London residence of the UK Prime Minister.
+The most famous front door in the country is the London residence of the UK Prime Minister.
 In recent years, Prime Ministers have actually chosen to live in number 11 instead as it is bigger than its more famous neighbour.
 The official title of the Prime Minister is the First Lord of the Treasury, which can still be seen on the letterbox.
 The front door can only be opened from the inside, but until 1989 you could actually walk right up to the entrance.

 The Dickens Museum is the only surviving London residence of the Victorian writer Charles Dickens.
 He moved here in 1837 with his wife, and this is where they raised the three eldest of their ten children.
 Here he wrote his first novel Pickwick Papers, as well as Nicholas Nickleby and arguably his most famous Oliver Twist.

 Denmark Street also goes by the nickname Tin Pan alley because of its rich musical history.
 It is particularly famous for its music publishers, shops, and independent recording studios in the 1960s.
-The Rolling Stones recorded here, while David Bowie socialised at one of the cafes, Elton John wrote Your Song on this very street, and Sex Pistols actually lived here.
+The Rolling Stones recorded here, while David Bowie socialised at one of the cafes, Elton John wrote Your Song on this very street, and the Sex Pistols actually lived here.

 Dennis Severs House